-We believe that compliance and integrity start with each of us, and we reinforce this among our employees by providing relevant tools, resources and training that ensure everyone of our team can act responsibly.
-We uphold a high standard of business ethics and prohibit any form of bribery or corrupt practices within the Company.
-We achieve this by demonstrating consistency between our words and our actions and acting in accordance with our Code of Conduct and obligations.
+Wai Kee believes that compliance and integrity start with everyone, a belief that we reinforce among our employees by providing relevant tools, resources and training that ensure everyone acts responsibly.
+We uphold a high standard of business ethics and prohibit any form of bribery or corrupt practices within the company.
+Our Code of Conduct requires us to demonstrate consistency between our words and actions by adhering to the standards and policies set out by the company.